Robert214-sudo/Titanic-Disaster/README.md

 - These misclassifications could result from **imbalanced data**, **influential outliers**, or **overfitting**.
 - When applied in real-world scenarios, unexpected results can lead to **unfair prioritization** or **misguided decisions**.

-For example, if a similar model were used in disaster-response planning and incorrectly prioritized survival likelihood based on class or gender alone, it could cause **inequitable treatment** and reduce **public trust** in data-driven systems.
+For example, if a similar model were used in disaster-response planning and incorrectly prioritized survival likelihood based on class or gender alone, it could cause **inequitable treatment** and reduce **public trust** in data driven systems.

 These risks highlight the importance of:
 - **Rigorous model validation**